2024 Whisky Investment Guide: Maximise Returns in the Scotch Market

 But it’s not just Asian High Net Worth Individuals (HNWI) who are fuelling the boom in the whisky economy.
 Millennials the world over are changing the old-fashioned gentleman’s club image of the drink, and the rise in online investments has made it easy for them to fuel their passion.

-Certainly, it seems as if the whisky industry will keep on growing for the foreseeable future.
+Certainly, the whisky industry seems set to continue growing for the foreseeable future.
 But like all investments, skill and diligence are required to pick one that will deliver the best return.
-It’s a physical asset, meaning casks or bottles can break over time.
-And because of the current success of the asset class, there are plenty of scams out there where inferior whiskies are passed off as the real deal.
+Whisky is a physical asset, meaning casks or bottles can break over time.
+Because of the asset class’s current success, there are plenty of scams out there where inferior whiskies are passed off as the real deal.

 In short, most experts say you should only invest in whisky if you know exactly what you’re doing and are working with a reputable brand with an established market.
 Whisky should only make up a part of your investment portfolio as part of a diversified strategy.